 The CCM Student Handbook is compiled and published online on a semester-by-semester basis by the Office of Campus Life.
 The handbook contains many of the college’s regulations as they pertain to students and is a resource for the colleges services and offices.
 Students are encouraged to use it for a quick and easy reference as needed.
 This publication is only available online.

 The Student Community Center is the “downtown” of the CCM campus.
 The SCC houses the Campus Store (Bookstore) along with enrollment services offices (Admissions, Financial Aid, Records & Registration, ), and the Bursar’s Office (pay your CCM bills and parking fines here).

 Also located in the Student Center are the Office of Campus Life, student clubs offices, student lounges (one with a “fireplace”), a television/video gaming lounge, the Vice President for Student Development and Enrollment Management office, a food service area and cafeteria, Counseling Services and Student Success, Transfer Services, Career Services and the Women’s Center.
 The Dragonetti Auditorium, located on the lower level of the Student Center, is the primary performing arts and special events venue at CCM.

 Student Organization Offices

 CCM has over fifty recognized student organizations.
-The Student Government Association, Student Activities Programming Board (SAPB), Phi Theta Kappa (CCM’s honor society), the Youngtown Edition (CCM’s student newspaper), New Social Engine, and the CCM Ambassadors have their own offices in the Student Center (lower level).
-There is a general club and organization area, housing facilities for CCM’s other clubs, located in the lower level of the Student Center (Room SCC 125).
+The Student Government Association, Phi Theta Kappa (CCM’s honor society), the Youngtown Edition (CCM’s student newspaper) and Active Minds have their own offices in the Student Center (upper level).
+There is a general club and organization area, housing facilities for CCM’s other clubs, located in the upper level of the Student Center (Room SCC 233).

 Student leaders often hold office hours, so stop by the club offices, meet your campus student leaders and get involved.
 It will make your CCM career more enjoyable and productive (and it will look good on your resume).